presk0/presk0/README.md

 Hi mates,
 Nooby for life, I learn coding since 2020.
-Interested in psycho, python (so datascience) and curious about security,or informatic hygiene.
+Interested in psycho, python (so datascience) and curious about security, or informatic hygiene.

-Here are my code balbucing.
+Here is my code balbucing.

 Regards